Skip to content

-The information on this page is from the Rules and Regulations for Determining Residence Status on the Texas Higher Education Coordinating Board website.
+The information on this page is from the Rules and Regulations for Determining Residence Status on the College for All Texans website.

 An individual seeking information or advice on residence status should contact the residence determination official at the higher education institution of interest.
 The residence determination official can be found in the Office of Admissions, Records, & Registration.
-The Residency Determination Official for UT Arlington's Office can be reached via e-mail (email@example.com) or phone (817-272-6287).
+The Residency Determination Official for UT Arlington's Office can be reached via e-mail (email@example.com for Undergraduate students and firstname.lastname@example.org for Graduate students) or phone (817-272-6287).

 Under state statutes and Coordinating Board rules and regulations interpreting those statutes, a prospective student will be classified as a resident, nonresident, or foreign student.
 A person who has lived in the state under circumstances specified in these rules will be eligible for classification as a resident.

 A citizen, a national, or a permanent resident of the United States who does not meet resident criteria will be classified as a nonresident.
 An alien who is not a permanent resident of the United States and has not been permitted by Congress to adopt the United States as his/her domicile while in this country will be classified as a foreign student.

 An individual classified as a nonresident or foreign student may qualify to pay resident tuition rates and other charges while continuing to be classified as a nonresident or foreign student under certain exceptions specified in the statutes and rules.

 Submission of the following forms may be necessary in order for you to be properly classified: